tmow12/Mastermind-Game-/README.md

 # Future Improvements
 • Expand testing suites </br>
-• Alow users to save session </br>
+• Allow users to save session </br>

 # Thought Process
 My initial thought process was to first determine my tech stack.
 I choose React as my frontend library to create a simple UI.
 I decided to not use create-react-app and configured my own webpack and babel.
 For my backend, I choose Node/Express to keep the project to a singular language.
 I used a PostgresSQL/ElephantSQL for my database set up.

 After deciding my tech stack.
 I planned the MVP and the core features I needed to have working.
 For my MVP, I wanted to have a guess field, a history field that shows hints and past guesses, and a leaderboard.
 I created an algo that would accept a users guess, the target number, and return hint.
 In the hint, an 'X' would represent a number in the user guess was correct, but in the wrong location.
 An 'O' would represent a number in the user guess was correct in and in the right location.
 The location of the 'X's and 'O's in the hint are not correlated to the location of the numbers in the guess or the target number.
-This algo would run after every guess.
-The hint and history of guesses will also be available for the user to see.
+The hint and history of guesses will also be available for the user to see throughout the game in a history field.

-If a user guesses the target number, the user will be prompted to create a user profile where they can submit their score to a leaderbord.
+If a user guesses the target number, the user will be prompted to create a user profile where they can submit their score to a leaderboard.
 The user profile will contain a username, score (# of guesses the user took to win), and the difficulty level the user played on.
 I implemented a ElephantSQL database where I could store users profile and create a leaderboard.
 After the user submits to the leaderboard, their profile will render on screen.
-A decided to rank users by how many guesses it took them to get the secret number (A low score is better here).
+I decided to rank users by how many guesses it took them to get the secret number (A low score is better here).

 After I achieved my MVP, the next feature I worked on was a configurable difficulty level.
 Before the start of the game the user will be prompted to select a difficulty level.
-Based on difficulty selected, the target number will become increasingly larger, and the user will start of with less available guesses.
+Based on the difficulty selected, the target number will become increasingly larger, and the user will start off with less guesses.

-I also added a easter egg for users who succesfuly beat the game.
+I also added an easter egg for users who successfully beat the game.
 Play to find out what it is :)

 Like most web applications, I followed a MVC pattern during development.
 However, I quickly realized that this project will naturally be frontend heavy.
 Ideally, I would have moved most of the functional logic to the backend, but it seemed unnecessary in this case.
 For larger at scale applications the distinct separation into a MVC would allow for a more organized code base.

 # Testing
 This project uses Jest, Supertest, and React Testing Library for TDD.
-Navigate to root directory of project and run `npm run test` in terminal to view unit tests
+Navigate to root directory of project and </br>
+run `npm run test` in terminal to view unit tests

 # About the Author
 Trevor Mow is a previous Critical Care Nurse turned Software Engineer in Los Angeles.
-You can find more information about him in the links below:
+You can find more information about him in the links below: </br>
 [LinkedIn](https://www.linkedin.com/in/trevormow/) </br>
 [GitHub](https://github.com/tmow12) </br>